LispCookbook/cl-cookbook/sockets.md

 Mistake 1 - Unlike TCP, you don't pass host and port to `socket-connect`.
 If you do that, then you are indicating that you want to send a packet.
-Instead, you pass `nil` but you set `:local-host` and `:local-port` to the address and port that you wnat to receive data on.
+Instead, you pass `nil` but you set `:local-host` and `:local-port` to the address and port that you want to receive data on.
 This part took some time to figure out, because the documentation didn't cover it.
 Instead reading a bit of code from https://code.google.com/p/blackthorn-engine-3d/source/browse/src/examples/usocket/usocket.lisp helped a lot.